 - 3 eggs

-- ¼ cup tangerine or orange juice
+- ¼ cup tangerine or orange juice - or nut milk

-- 1 tablespoon agave, maple or sugar
+- 1 tablespoon maple syrup

 - 2 teaspoons vanilla extract

-- a pinch of salt
+- A pinch of salt

-- a pinch of ground cardamon - optional
+- A pinch of ground cardamon - optional

 - Stir in the berries.